DevJennyKim/LifeLog-Client/Readme.md

 ## Overview

 **Lifelog** is a platform where users can record and share their daily lives.
-Users can post photos, texts, or videos about their activities and interact with others.
+Users can post photos, texts about their activities and interact with others.

 ### Problem Statement